 Drowsiness/reduced alertness: People taking oxycodone - naloxone should not drive a car or perform hazardous tasks until they determine that this medication does not impair their ability to perform these tasks safely.

-Medical conditions: People with low blood pressure, heart disease, lung problems, head injury, kidney or liver problems, seizures, or mental health disorders should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Kidney function: Kidney disease or reduced kidney function may cause this medication to build up in the body, causing side effects.
+If you have kidney disease or reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Proper use of medication: Oxycodone - naloxone must be swallowed whole and is meant to work over a 12-hour period.
 Do not chew, break, crush, or dissolve the tablet because the entire 12-hour dose will be absorbed quickly into your body.
 This can cause serious problems such as overdose, which can be fatal.

 Accidental use of this medication by people other than the person for whom it is prescribed can be fatal.